All Episodes

 I always love classical music, but this is pop version of it.

-So you're gonna disconnect that.
+So you're going to disconnect that.

-I'm gonna play the whole thing.
+Now, the thing goes, 425, I'm going to play the whole thing.

-When I'll play enough of it so you understand what I meant when I said it just makes you happy listening to it.
+But I'll play enough of it so you understand what I meant when I said it just makes you happy listening to it.

 Classical work, yes.